 Description of the Procedure

-A cut will be made in the belly.
-The damaged intestine will be located and removed.
+An incision will be made in the belly.
+The damaged part of the intestine will be removed.
 The healthy ends of the intestine will be connected.
-The cut will then be closed with stitches and/or staples.
-The incision will then be covered with a bandage.
+The incision will be closed.
+Bandages will be placed over the area.

 The intestine may not be able to be reconnected right away.
 An opening may be made in the skin and belly wall.
 The upper part of the remaining intestine is attached to this opening.
-This will form a stoma.
-The stoma will allow food waste to pass out of the body into an attached bag.
-This will let the lower intestine heal or lengthen enough to later reconnect.
+This will allow waste to pass out of the body into an attached bag.
+This will let the lower intestine heal or lengthen enough to reconnect later.